 Are you trying to decide which quilting program to use?
 You've come to the right place.
 There are quite a few to choose from.
 The best one for you depends on what you need your program to do.
 Let's get started.

 If you are a beginner, something like Quilting Studio - online software for quilt design <http://www.QuiltingStudio.com> is your best value.
 It gives you the ability to try out different designs using many different blocks, fabrics, borders and sashing.
 You select the size of the quilt (from King on down to Twin or a 9 block quilt).
 The program will calculate the amount of each fabric you will need and you can easily print out the result.
-If you draw your own quilt blocks, you can send them in to be included in their software.
-You can even send in your own fabric samples to be included.
+You can even upload your own fabric samples to be included.
 Another great feature is that (since it is online software) you can get started using it immediately over the web.
 It is very easy to use.
 All this for about $9.99.

-The next program, VQuilt <http://www.vquilt.com> can be thought of as a less expensive watered-down version of the big full featured programs.
-It has some of the features of each of the other programs but, notably, there is no online assistance available.
-VQuilt's retail price is $39.95.
+The next program, VQuilt <http://www.vquilt.com> is now defunct.
+It was a less expensive watered-down version of the big full featured programs.
+It has some of the features of each of the other programs. .
+VQuilt's retail price was $39.95.

-Again, PCQuilt <http://www.pcquilt.com> is similar but not as capable as the two big full featured programs.
-PCQuilt's retail price is $50.00.
+Again, PCQuilt <http://www.pcquilt.com> is now defunct.
+It was similar but not as capable as the two big full featured programs.
+PCQuilt's retail price was $75.00.

 Send your review of a quilting product